UL MBA Insider

 Introduce your employer to the UL MBA, including how it is structured and why it works so well for so many companies.

-• 3-day blocks for focused learning: Enables you to plan work schedules in advance around classroom time.
+• 3-day blocks for focused learning: You’ll be able to plan out work schedules well in advance of classroom time, helping ensure your work commitments remain sound.

 “The quality of my peers was above and beyond my expectations—there were people from different industries, people representing different functions, and we would hash all these topics out.
 Also the programme didn’t just focus on the academic, but really made the content of each programme relevant to business.
 Instead of keeping it at an academic discussion, we took projects with real companies.”